Hemanthpothu/Alphanso_task_/README.md

 document.
 ● Basic explanation of the algorithm including its space and runtime complexity plus any assumptions made about the input.

+# Solution Approach:

+# Constructing the Binary Tree:
+The input array is used to construct the binary tree.
+Nodes are created according to the array values.
+Nodes that should be NULL (0 in the array) are skipped during construction.
+All nodes are initially colored green ('G').

+# Coloring Outer Nodes:
+The goal is to color the outer nodes of the tree in an anticlockwise manner with blue ('B') and red ('R') alternately.

+# Handling Right Outer Nodes:
+To prevent issues with the right view traversal, right outer nodes (nodes in the rightmost path) are stored in a set.
+This ensures that a single rightmost node is considered in the left traversal.

+# Coloring Left View:
+Left side traversal starts by coloring nodes with alternating blue and red, ensuring the last node of the left view is the first node of the bottom view.

+# Coloring Bottom View:
+Leaf nodes (bottom view) are collected from left to right and colored alternately with blue and red.

+# Coloring Right View:
+Finally, the right view is traversed, and nodes are colored alternately with blue and red, starting from the last node of the bottom view.

+# Remaining Inner Nodes:
+All remaining internal nodes of the tree are left in their default green color.

+This approach ensures that the binary tree is colored as specified, with outer nodes following an anticlockwise pattern of blue and red, while inner nodes remain green.

+# Attached the some corner sample test cases with the respective output